Luisin07/Luisin07/README.md

 I am a Computer Science student focused on building real-world applications with a strong emphasis on web development.

-My goal is not just to write code, but to understand how systems work in practice — translating business rules into structured logic and clear user experiences.
+My goal is to go beyond writing code — I focus on understanding how systems work in practice, translating business rules into structured logic and clear user experiences.

-Currently, I am focused on strengthening my backend fundamentals, improving frontend execution, and building a portfolio that reflects real problem-solving ability.
+Currently, I am strengthening backend fundamentals, improving frontend execution, and building a portfolio that reflects real problem-solving ability.

 ---